Biobradovic/rwa-delivery-framework/VENDOR_RISK_AGENT_UC.md

 *Agent logic, operational scoring models, and full programme configuration are maintained in a private delivery framework and are not part of this repository.*

 ## About

-→ [biljana.obradovic@concept360.rs](mailto:biljana.obradovic@concept360.rs)
-→ [linkedin.com/in/biljana-obradovic-28390a8](https://linkedin.com/in/biljana-obradovic-28390a8)
+For a live walkthrough of the agent in action, feel free to reach out via → [biljana.obradovic@concept360.rs](mailto:biljana.obradovic@concept360.rs) → [linkedin.com/in/biljana-obradovic-28390a8](https://linkedin.com/in/biljana-obradovic-28390a8)